Obsessive Compulsive Disorder OCD

 Childhood trauma, chronic stress, social isolation, substance use, and neurobiological vulnerabilities.

-Co-existing health conditions such as substance use disorders, chronic pain, or other psychiatric conditions may compound the risk of developing Obsessive Compulsive Disorder OCD.
+Co-existing health conditions such as substance use disorders, chronic pain, or other psychiatric conditions may compound the risk.

 When to Seek Emergency Care